yelosan/licenses.markdown/README.markdown

     ```markdown
     # Attribution 4.0 International (CC-BY-4.0)

-    (Copied from [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) and converted to markdown on 2023-02-12.)
+    (Copied from [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) and converted to markdown on 2023-02-12 (see: [licenses.markdown](https://codeberg.org/yelosan/licenses.markdown)).)
     ```

     - The first heading is the actual name of the license.
     - The SPDX license code, if any, should be in parenthesis "()".
-    - A note when it was copied in ISO date notation (YYYY-MM-DD), and a link to the original source.
+    - A note when it was copied in ISO date notation (YYYY-MM-DD), and a link to the original source (an SPDX link is sufficient).
-      - If there is no available original page, for example, MIT, a link to SPDX will suffice.

 1. Convert the original text as close as possible.